imagesid/AI-Theory-Project/README.md

 ## Updates
 - Give a limit to an agent to pass the border.
 It will die as soon as touching outline
 - Add more 4 environtment status such: border in stright, right, left and backward.
+- Total, I put 18 states in this project.
+Detail in below segment
+- Set Punishment -10 If Actor Touching Border

 ## Environment
 I developed this code in Conda Environtment with Python Version 3.10